 - Kids often get so much mucus in their tummies with a cold/flu that they will vomit to get it out

-- Other more worri-some things but those are the most common above.
+- Other serious illness – but those are the most common.

 High fever and vomiting in adults

 The most important thing is to rehydrate yourself as soon as possible.
 I follow my stomach flu diet as well, and it helps.
-Hydration will help fevers, as will tylenol.
-I don’t recommen ibuprofen too much when vomiting is happening.
+Hydration will help fevers, as will Tylenol.
+I don’t recommend ibuprofen too much when vomiting is happening.
+Really watch for signs of dehydration, severe dehydration can cause other side effects.

 Nausea and headache